grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/au.md

 Mechanisms implementing system auditing of auditable events

+### au-3.1: Additional Audit Information

+Generate audit records containing the following additional information: {{ insert: param, au-03.01_odp }}.

+The ability to add information generated in audit records is dependent on system functionality to configure the audit record content.
+Organizations may consider additional information in audit records including, but not limited to, access control or flow control rules invoked and individual identities of group account users.
+Organizations may also consider limiting additional audit record information to only information that is explicitly needed for audit requirements.
+This facilitates the use of audit trails and audit logs by not including information in audit records that could potentially be misleading, make it more difficult to locate information of interest, or increase the risk to individuals' privacy.

+generated audit records contain the following {{ insert: param, au-03.01_odp }}.

+Audit and accountability policy

+procedures addressing content of audit records

+system security plan

+privacy plan

+system design documentation

+system configuration settings and associated documentation

+list of organization-defined auditable events

+system audit records

+other relevant documents or records

+Organizational personnel with audit and accountability responsibilities

+organizational personnel with information security and privacy responsibilities

+system/network administrators

+system developers

+system audit capability

 ### au-4: Audit Log Storage Capacity

 Allocate audit log storage capacity to accommodate {{ insert: param, au-04_odp }}.